dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 |    lenA |       128       |       128       |        128       | Bitlength of seeds for generation of matrix A  |
 |  lensec |       128       |       192       |        256       | Number of bits matching the bit-security level |
 |   SHAKE |    SHAKE128     |     SHAKE256    |     SHAKE256     | SHAKE variant used for hashing                 |

-                                       Table 1: Parameters for FrodoKEM.
+{: title="Parameters for FrodoKEM."}

 |   Name  |   FrodoKEM-640  |  FrodoKEM-976   |   FrodoKEM-1344  | Description                                    |
 |--------:|:---------------:|:---------------:|:----------------:|:-----------------------------------------------|
 |   lenSE |       256       |       384       |       512        | Bitlength of seedSE in FrodoKEM                |
 | lensalt |       256       |       384       |       512        | Bitlength of salt in FrodoKEM                  |
+{: title="Additional parameters for FrodoKEM variant."}

 |   Name  |  eFrodoKEM-640  |  eFrodoKEM-976  |  eFrodoKEM-1344  | Description                                    |
 |--------:|:---------------:|:---------------:|:----------------:|:-----------------------------------------------|
 |   lenSE |       128       |       192       |       256        | Bitlength of seedSE in eFrodoKEM               |
 | lensalt |        0        |        0        |        0         | No salt in eFrodoKEM                           |

-                        Table 2: Additional parameters for FrodoKEM depending on variant.
+{: title="Additional parameters for eFrodoKEM variant."}

 |     Name     |  sigma |    0  |  +-1  |  +-2 |  +-3 |  +-4 |  +-5 | +-6 | +-7 | +-8 | +-9 |+-10|+-11|+-12| order |   divergence  |
 |-------------:|:------:|------:|------:|-----:|-----:|-----:|-----:|----:|----:|----:|----:|---:|---:|---:|:-----:|:-------------:|
 |  X_Frodo-640 |   2.8  |  9288 |  8720 | 7216 | 5264 | 3384 | 1918 | 958 | 422 | 164 |  56 | 17 |  4 |  1 |  200  | 0.324 x 10^-4 |
 |  X_Frodo-976 |   2.3  | 11278 | 10277 | 7774 | 4882 | 2545 | 1101 | 396 | 118 |  29 |   6 |  1 |    |    |  500  | 0.140 x 10^-4 |
 | X_Frodo-1344 |   1.4  | 18286 | 14320 | 6876 | 2023 |  364 |   40 |   2 |     |     |     |    |    |    | 1000  | 0.264 x 10^-4 |

-                     Table 3: Error distributions.
+{: title="Error distributions.
 Probabilities are shown for each integer value from 0 up to +-12.
-                                    The last two columns correspond to Renyi's order and divergence.
+The last two columns correspond to Renyi's order and divergence."}

 | Table entries |  FrodoKEM-640  |  FrodoKEM-976  |  FrodoKEM-1344  |
 |--------------:|:--------------:|:--------------:|:---------------:|